Heatwave hits Japan site of Olympic marathon

 The men’s 20-kilometre race walk takes place in the region on Thursday, followed by the women’s race and the marathons for men and women over the next few days.

-Temperatures in Tokyo over the coming week are forecast to range from maximums of 30 to 34 Celsius.
+Temperatures in Tokyo over the coming week are forecast to range from maximums of 30 to 34 Celcius.

 Heat has been a persistent concern for organisers, with a raft of counter-measures drawn up including misting stations and ice jackets.